 Both of the young men nodded, and the trio climbed down the stairs and went into the kitchen, where they were welcomed by a mountain of omelet and cheese and ham sandwiches.

 Ginny had helped Mrs. Weasley prepare breakfast in the morning.
-“Good morning, come for breakfast!” she happily called out to her friends as she put jug with a carrot juice on the table, and when they all were sitting at the table she took a place next to Harry.
+“Good morning, come for breakfast!” she happily called out to her friends as she put a jug with a carrot juice on the table, and when they all were sitting at the table she took a place next to Harry.
 Soon came also the others – Arthur, Bill and Fleur stepped down from the upper floors, while George and Charlie still drowsy from sleep shuffled in here from the living room.
 “It’s nothing for us, bachelors, to spend one night on the couch,” Charlie chuckled.
-He spent his vacation to stay at the Burrow for a week, but last night he had let Bill and Fleur to occupy his own old room so he had instead slept on a couch.
+He spent his vacation to stay at the Burrow for a week, but last night he had let Bill and Fleur to occupy his own old room so instead he had slept on a couch.

 “You don’t look fresh at all this morning,” Mrs. Weasley said, smiling at the young people, still preparing tea by the stove.
 “As my grandpa used to say, in difficult mornings after the party there is nothing better than sour cabbage juice.
 Makes you fresh as a cucumber.”